-Caramel apples are popular for about one month during the calendar year.
+The caramel apple is popular for about one month during the calendar year.
 October 31st just happens to be National Caramel Apple Day.
 Did you know it was invented by Dan Walker in the 1950s?
 It gets better.
 He was an employee at Kraft at the time.
-He basically is the genius that came up with this alternative to the traditional red candy apple.
-That’s what I call working overtime for a good cause.
-But I’m wondering if they paid the guy anything extra or if the company kept the idea and the credit?
+Yes Kraft, the same people that brought you the macaroni and powdered cheese!

 Caramel Apples vs. Candy Apples